-What are the aggregate welfare consequences of fiscal transfers across local governments that finance their spending?
-Answering this question requires an understanding of how much people value local public spending.
-I develop a spatial equilibrium framework in which workers' simultaneous migration and commuting choices reveal preferences.
-I combine this framework with unique data from South Korea and leverage tax reforms as a source of exogenous variation.
-The estimated mobility responses imply that workers value an additional dollar of per-capita local government spending at 75 cents of their after-tax income.
+What are the welfare consequences of fiscal transfers across local governments that finance their spending?
+I develop a spatial equilibrium framework in which workers' migration and commuting choices reveal preferences.
+I combine it with unique data from South Korea and leverage tax reforms as a source of exogenous variation.
 General-equilibrium counterfactuals imply that a fiscal arrangement with lower redistribution would result in aggregate gains.
-A key aspect of my analysis is that bilateral migration and commuting decisions are jointly made.
-Ignoring either of these margins biases the estimates of preferences for public goods, and of distance elasticities of migration or commuting, which play a central role in quantitative spatial models.
+A key aspect of my analysis is that migration and commuting decisions are jointly made.
+Ignoring either of these margins biases the estimates of preferences for public goods and key elasticities in quantitative spatial models.

-Keywords: local public finance, redistribution, gravity equation, migration, commuting, quantitative spatial model
+Keywords: local public finance, redistribution, endogenous amenities, migration, commuting, quantitative spatial model